John Glenn: Committee on Governmental Affairs

 Glenn requested to be assigned to two committees during his first year as senator: the Government Operations Committee (later known as the Committee on Governmental Affairs), and the Foreign Relations Committee.
-He was immediately assigned to the Government Operations Committee, and waited for a seat on the Foreign Relations Committee.
+He was immediately assigned to the Government Operations Committee and waited for a seat on the Foreign Relations Committee.
 In 1977, Glenn wanted to chair the Energy, Nuclear Proliferation, and Federal Services Subcommittee of the Governmental Affairs Committee.
 Abraham Ribicoff, chair of the Governmental Affairs Committee, said he could chair the subcommittee if he also chaired the less popular Federal Services Subcommittee, which was in charge of the U.S. Postal Service.
-Previous chairs of the Federal Services Subcommittee had lost elections in part because negative campaigns associated the poorly regarded mail service to the chairmen, but Glenn accepted the offer and became the chair of both subcommittees.
+Previous chairs of the Federal Services Subcommittee had lost elections in part because of negative campaigns associated with the poorly regarded mail service to the chairmen, but Glenn accepted the offer and became the chair of both subcommittees.
 One of his goals as a new senator was developing environmental policies.
 Glenn introduced bills on energy policy to try to counter the energy crisis in the 70s.
-Glenn also introduced legislation promoting nuclear non-proliferation, and was the chief author of the Nuclear Non-Proliferation Act of 1978, the first of six major pieces of legislation that he produced on the subject.
+Glenn also introduced legislation promoting nuclear non-proliferation and was the chief author of the Nuclear Non-Proliferation Act of 1978, the first of six major pieces of legislation that he produced on the subject.

 Glenn chaired the Committee on Governmental Affairs from 1987 to 1995.
 It was in this role that he discovered safety and environmental problems with the nation's nuclear weapons facilities.
-Glenn was made aware of the problem at the Fernald Feed Materials Production Center near Cincinnati, and soon found that it affected sites across the nation.
+Glenn was made aware of the problem at the Fernald Feed Materials Production Center near Cincinnati and soon found that it affected sites across the nation.
 Glenn requested investigations from the General Accounting Office of Congress and held several hearings on the issue.
 He also released a report on the potential costs of hazardous waste cleanup at former nuclear weapons manufacturing facilities, known as the Glenn Report.
 He spent the remainder of his Senate career acquiring funding to clean up the nuclear waste left at the facilities.